drizztguen77/PTHat/README.md

 ## Version

-When the version is changed, there are currently three places the version number must be changed
+When the version is changed, there are currently four places the version number must be changed
 - pthat.py - _version variable
 - setup.py - version parameter
 - CHANGELOG.md
+- docs/conf.py - version and release variables

 ## TODO